 The salad has three main components to prepare: the steak, the black bean and corn salsa, and the Chipotle-Lime dressing.
 These are served with your favorite spring salad mix and topped with sliced avocado and crispy tortilla strips.

-Skirt steak, which you can read all about here, is very long cut of beef, and needs to be cut in half or into 10 to 12-inch sections so they fit well in the skillet that will be used for cooking.
+Skirt steak, which you can read all about here, is a very long cut of beef, and needs to be cut in half or into 10 to 12-inch sections so they fit well in the skillet that will be used for cooking.
 One thing that I love to do is to make Carne Asada using a skirt steak for dinner one night, and then use the leftovers to make the Southwestern Steak Salad.
 If you like planning meals around using leftovers, that would be a great idea for you as well.

 My recipe includes instructions for making your own black bean salsa and dressing, but of course you could also buy a prepared chunky salsa of any kind.
 My grocery store has good black bean and corn salsa in the deli section.
 If you don’t want to make your own dressing, try a Southwest Ranch or Cilantro Lime dressing from the store.